marmelab/react-admin/docs/List.md

 ## Accessing Extra Response Data

-IF `dataProvider.getList()` returns additional metadata in the response under the `meta` key, you can access it in the list view using the `meta` property of the `ListContext`.
+If `dataProvider.getList()` returns additional metadata in the response under the `meta` key, you can access it in the list view using the `meta` property of the `ListContext`.

 This is often used by APIs to return statistics or other metadata about the list of records.